alston26/alston26/README.md

 ### Other Projects:

-Check out my repositories for more of my work in software development, neural networks, and simulations.
+Please browse my repositories for more of my work in software development, neural networks, and simulations.

 ### Current Projects: